 - Others responded affirmative, but they did not show up.
 Francy gave away food she and Scott had paid for, and if I’d known that would happen, I would have invited more of my friends.
 I did not invite some people who meant a great deal to me, and I still regret it, because there was plenty of room and food for all.

 - The bride knew who she was.
 She knew her bridegroom; she was prepared for the wedding.

 - She was married before that banquet celebration ever commenced.

 Is it any wonder that Jesus’ first miracle was at a wedding?
-Maybe He was trying to show us who we are, rather than tell.
-These lessons were marvelous for me as I related them to the parable of the ten virgins who waited on the Lord to open the banquet door.
-However, they came after another divine encounter that impacted every aspect of my life.
+Maybe He was trying to show us who we are–His bride– rather than tell.
+These lessons were marvelous for me as I related them to the parable of the ten virgins who waited on the Lord to open the banquet door to the wedding feast.
+Only half were ready; the other half did not show up.

 The following download is a bible exercise of 12 characteristics of a mature relationship, in the natural, in comparison to our relationship with Jesus Christ.